Spherical Principal Curves: Introduction

 The remainder of this paper is organized as follows.
 Section 2 briefly reviews conventional principal curves and intrinsic and extrinsic means on manifolds.
-In Section 3, a newly developed exact principal circle on a sphere is studied, which is used for the initialization of the proposed principal curves.
-Section 4 presents the proposed principal curves with a practical algorithm and investigates the stationarity of them theoretically.
-In Section 5, the experimental results of the proposed method are provided through earthquake data from the U.S. Geological Survey and simulation examples.
-Section 6 discusses a robust extension of intrinsic principal curves, termed median principal curves.
+In \Cref{circle}, a newly developed exact principal circle on spheres is studied, which is used for the initialization of the proposed principal curves. \Cref{proposed} presents the proposed principal curves with a practical algorithm and investigates the stationarity of them theoretically.
+In \Cref{numerical:experiment}, the experimental results of the proposed method are provided through real earthquake data from the U.S. Geological Survey, real motion capture data, and simulation studies on $S^2$ and $S^4$. \Cref{proofs} discusses a justification of \textit{exact} projection step and rigorous proofs of theoretical properties of the proposed principal curves.
 Finally, concluding remarks are given in Section 7.
-The detailed proofs of properties of the principal curve on the sphere are given in Appendix.

-Before closing this section, we remark that, as a significant extension of canonical interpretation of principal component analysis on Riemannian manifolds, Panaretos et al. (2014) introduced a smooth curve on the manifold, termed principal flow, which passes through the mean of given data and allows for non-geodesic flexibility of curve fitting of the data.
-Along with this line, the concept of principal flows can be shared with that of our method.
-Nevertheless, in this study, we focus on a direct extension of principal curves from Euclidean space to Riemannian manifolds, such as a sphere.
+The main contributions of this study can be summarized as follows: (a) We propose both extrinsic and intrinsic approaches to form principal curves on $d$-sphere $S^d$, $d\ge 2$. (b) We verify the stationarity of the proposed principal curves on $S^d$. (c) We show the usefulness of the proposed method through real data analysis and simulation studies.